dantosXD/coastaldraftlines/src/pages/index.md

           ](https://coastaldraftlines-dd2e1.netlify.app/contact/)
       - type: grid_item
         title: Draft Line Cleaning & Maintenance
-        content: >+
+        content: >-
           Poorly serviced lines cost you money in repairs and lower the quality of the product.

-          Craft beverage makers take great pride in their products.
-Call us to service your lines to make sure each pour is perfect and tastes exactly the way the makers intended.
+Get professional cleaning garunteed to make the poured product taste exactly as craft makers intended.

           We are Maine's most reccommended professionals.
-If you want taps that pour to perfection, Coastal Draft Lines are the only choice.
+If you want taps that pour to perfection offer custom service plans to meet the needs of any business or residence.

+          Craft beverage makers take great pride in their products we take pride in making sure the poured product is perfect.
   - type: section_testimonials
     title: Testimonials
     section_id: testimonials